Char-Hunt/Learning-Info-Sec/README.md

 - 🔭Identify common risks, threats, and vulnerabilities, as well as techniques for mitigation
 - 🔭Automate Tasks Cybersecurity Tasks with Python
   - Create a basic Python script
+  - Overview Python environments
-  - Overview Python environments, Activity: Practice writing Python code
+  - Activity: Practice writing Python code
 - 🔭Work with variables in Python
-  - Assign and reassign variables in Python, Activity: Assign Python variables
+  - Assign and reassign variables in Python
+  - Activity: Assign Python variables
 - 🔭Core Python components
-  - Conditional statements in Python, Activity: Create a conditional statement
+  - Conditional statements in Python
+  - Activity: Create a conditional statement
   - For loops
   - While loops
-  - Identify: Select the correct iterative statement, Activity: Create loops
+  - Identify: Select the correct iterative statement
+  - Activity: Create loops
 - 🔭Authentication, authorization, and accounting
   - Identity and access management (IAM)
   - Activity: Improve authentication, authorization, and accounting for a small business